Multivariable Painleve'-II equation: connection formulas for asymptotic solutions: Derivation of connection formulas

 In the present case, the full evolution matrix $U_P$ is not required.
 It is sufficient to assume that initially the system is in state $|0\ra$, which has the highest energy as $t\rightarrow -\infty$, thus leading to the derivation of transition amplitudes $U_{P,00}$, $U_{P,10}$, and $U_{P,20}$.

 This WKB approach has been used to derive some of the earliest connection formulas for Painlev\'e equations \cite{Novokshenov1984DE}.
 Here, due to multiple encountered avoided crossings of the Landau-Zener type, it becomes equivalent to the textbook independent crossing approximation, which is also used in theoretical physics as approximation and for derivation of transition amplitudes in multistate Landau-Zener models \cite{Chernyak2018} (author recommends Section~5.4 of Ref.~\cite{SinitsynPokrovsky2026QuasiAdiabaticEffects} for elementary textbook introduction).
 The convenience of this approach is that the pseudo-time $t$ is never treated as a complex variable to obtain the evolution matrix elements.
-However, a mathematically more rigorous approach is based on solving the Riemann-Hilbert problem \cite{Fokas2006}, which was not used in the present work, so the numerical simulations rather than more detailed mathematical analysis validate the connection formulas yet.
+The accuracy of the independent crossing approximation has been well understood, so the method is believed to be well justified in theoretical physics.
+However, a mathematically more rigorous approach to deriving Painlev\'e asymptotic solutions is believed to be based on solving the Riemann-Hilbert problem \cite{Fokas2006}, which was not used in the present work, so the connection formulas were validated by the numerical test.